SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Blue and Gold

-Clipper is accepted for the Blue and Gold ferry to Sausalito, but not on the other tours like the Bay Cruise, Escape from the Rock Cruise, or the Sunset Cruise.
+Clipper is accepted on the Blue and Gold ferry to Sausalito, but not on the other tours like the Bay Cruise, Escape from the Rock Cruise, or the Sunset Cruise.
 Bikes are permitted free of charge on the Sausalito ferry.

 Red and White Fleet